Last updated 14 September 2020

 In the south-western part of Queensland in the Murray-Darling Basin, the Water Act 2007 (Cth) provides an additional layer of Commonwealth regulation for the management of the water resources.

-- water-resource plans—the most important plans for water management in Queensland.
-They are prepared through a consultative process generally on a catchment-by-catchment basis (ss 38–58).
-Such plans seek to balance water allocations and environmental flows (s 46).
-Water resource plans exist for many catchments in the state including the Fitzroy River and Burnett River
+- water plans—the most important plans for water management in Queensland.
+They are prepared through a consultative process generally on a catchment-by-catchment basis.
+Water plan areas exist for many catchments in the state including the Fitzroy River and Burnett River

 - water-use plans—prepared for areas at risk of land or water degradation (s 60)